GSMA: Events

 The GSMA's MWC Barcelona (formerly Mobile World Congress) is the largest annual exhibition and conference dedicated to the mobile industry, attracting more than 109,000 visitors in 2019.
 The event was first held in 1987.

 Since 2006, the event has been hosted in Barcelona and is currently located at the Fira Gran Via venue.
 In 2019 the event was recognised, for the fourth time, as the Guinness World Record holder for the world's largest carbon-neutral tradeshow.

-In addition to MWC Barcelona, the GSMA organises MWC Kigali, MWC Shanghai, MWC Las Vegas, 4YFN MWC Doha and the M360 series of regional events.
+In addition to MWC Barcelona, the GSMA organises MWC Kigali (formerly MWC Africa), MWC Shanghai, MWC Las Vegas (formerly MWC Los Angeles), 4YFN MWC Doha and the M360 series of regional events, but the brand remains most synonymous with the Barcelona event.

 TAC/IMEI database

 The GSMA is the global administrator of Type Allocation Code (TAC), which is used to create the International Mobile Equipment Identity number that can uniquely identify wireless devices.

 It allocates official IMEI number ranges to all manufacturers of 3GPP compliant devices and records these ranges and device model information in a database.
 It offers a device look up and identification service based on this database that allows authorised third-party organisations to identify the manufacturer and model of a mobile device using the IMEI.